Clavernever/Skill_Uses_Scaled/docs/README.md

     - More than 25 damage favours high ARs.
     - This should help make leveling armor easier early on, and make light armor harder to max in the lategame (while heavy becomes easier and medium stays around vanilla).

-#### Weapon

-- [ ] Weapon XP scales with Weapon Skill and net damage dealt (taken from item condition lost)

-    `  XP Multiplier = Damage/25 * 80 /(40 + Skill)  `

-    - Weapon Skill is a divider.
-        > This is to tone down the effect of hitting a lot more often.
-    - Condition Loss = NetDamage * \[fWeaponDamageMult->0.1\]
-        > This means Strength factors directly into it, and so does enemy armor reduction.
-        > As a result, XP will be mainly determined by _enemy HP_ rather than by how a$$ your weapon's minimal damage is.

 #### Magic
-- [ ] Magic XP scales with Max MP and MP spent.
+- [x] Magic XP scales with Max MP and MP spent.

     `  XP Multiplier = Spellcost/9 *4.8 /(4 + xINT + FortifyMP/100)  `